colinoflynn/makeise/README.md

 MakeISE: Saving your Soul when using Xilinx Projects in GIT
 ===========================================================

-This is a simple script to automatically generate ISE project files from a commong input format.
+This is a simple Python script to automatically generate ISE project files from a commong input format.
 Features include:

 * Simple text-based entry format avoids git conflicts on .XISE projects
 * Generates COREGen files
 * Ability to change package/device within same family and automatically updated project file + coregen file
 * Progmatically generated Verilog file can be used as a 'setup' file which enables/disables features, allows use of a common code-base across multiple hardware versions
+* Single Python file makes integration into your project easy!

 If you've ever been involved in a project that requires you to support different hardware, you'll understand what a hassle the Xilinx project files are.
 They require you to manually recreate the COREGen files when changing even device package!
 This project hopes to solve these issues.